 Here's a look at some of the more serious reasons you may be suffering from feet that always seem to be cold:

 Anemia occurs in those who lack enough healthy red blood cells to carry adequate oxygen throughout the body, particularly the extremities like the feet.
 The most common symptom of anemia is feeling weak and tired, but other symptoms include cold hands and feet due to lack of blood circulation.

 It is also known as a Peripheral Vascular Disease (PVD), atherosclerosis or hardening of the arteries.
 It can take years for the walls of the arteries to harden and years for symptoms to show.
 Typically, the earliest signs are leg discomfort, pain and cramping, particularly when walking, but other symptoms include cold feet and redness or pain in the feet and toes.

-Poor circulation as well as peripheral neuropathy, or nerve pain, is common in diabetic patients who also heal slowly due to lack of blood flow.
-Cold feet including numbness and tingling are typical symptoms and are often worse at night.
+Poor circulations as well as peripheral neuropathy, or nerve pain, are common ailments among diabetic patients who also heal slowly due to lack of blood flow.
+Often, cold feet including numbness and tingling are typical symptoms that become worse at night.

 Avoid soaking your feet in hot water to warm them up (you may not realize the water is too hot).
 Instead, use Footlogix cold feet formula and always wear warm socks.
 It's also a good idea to exercise regularly and wiggle your toes and feet when sitting to help with circulation.

 Lupus, a chronic auto-immune disorder, can result in the development of Raynaud’s Syndrome, causing the contraction of the small blood vessels, preventing blood flow to the skin in hands and feet.
 Using Footlogix Cold Feet Formula, may help with these symptoms.

 The female hormone oestrogen, which regulates the peripheral blood vessels and increases during menstruation, will often make us more sensitive to colder temperatures.